cmhill-zz/assembly-testing/README.md

 usage: matePairAnalysis.py [-h] --fasta FASTAFILENAME -1 READFILE1 -2
                            READFILE2 [--gmb] [--ce] [--gau]

 Software to find misassemblies by doing mate-pair analysis.
-If you do not provide any of the analysis flags, all of the analysis will be executed.
+If any of the analysis flag is provided, only those analysis will be executed.
+Otherwise, all of the analysis will be executed.

 optional arguments:
   -h, --help            show this help message and exit